 To request paper copies of the forms, please contact Rolling River’s main office at 593-CAMP(2267).

-Your Rolling River Parent Handbook will be posted on your secure Camp In Touch account approximately 2 months.
+Your Rolling River Parent Handbook will be posted on your secure Camp In Touch account approximately 2 months prior to the beginning of camp.
 Please call or email camp if you have not received or misplaced your Parent Handbook.
 Some of the topics discussed in the handbook include:

 Visit the FAQs page for additional common questions and answers.